-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS JUNE 30, 2003 (UNAUDITED)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS MARCH 31, 2003 (UNAUDITED)

-Note A - General
+NOTE A - GENERAL

 The accompanying unaudited Condensed Consolidated Financial Statements have been prepared in accordance with generally accepted accounting principles for interim financial reporting and Securities and Exchange Commission regulations, but are subject to any year-end adjustments that may be necessary.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-Results of operations for the period ended June 30, 2003 are not necessarily indicative of results to be expected for the year ending December 31, 2003.
+Results of operations for the period ended March 31, 2003 are not necessarily indicative of results to be expected for the year ending December 31, 2003.
+These financial statements should be read in conjunction with the audited financial statements and related notes thereto as of and for the year ended December 31, 2002 included in Arch Coal, Inc.'s Annual Report on Form 10-K as filed with the Securities and Exchange Commission.